What is a short sale?

 - The seller must prove they have no other option.
 The seller needs to show some sort of hardship.
 If they can prove that they can’t keep making mortgage payments and will eventually default, the lender is more likely to agree, especially if the lender doesn’t want to go through the foreclosure process and then sell the home on its own.

 - A home’s price must be in line with market value.
 In many cases, short sales go through because the market is faltering, and the home’s value has dropped accordingly.
 The price the buyer is paying must usually be at market value.

 - Short sales need to be disclosed.
 Finally, when a home is listed for less than what’s owed on the mortgage, that must be disclosed upfront.
 Potential buyers should be aware that the sale price on the home is less than the mortgage balance, so they’ll be responsible for negotiating with a lender, as well as dealing with the seller.

-Steps to buying a house through the short sale process
+Steps to buy a short sale home

 A typical short sale involves a series of steps, generally in this order, according to Bobbi Dempsey, co-author of “The Complete Idiot’s Guide to Buying Foreclosures.”

 - Identify potential short sales: Locate pre-foreclosures in your area by checking online listings, searching courthouse listings, legal ads or using an experienced buyer’s agent.
 First, try to determine how much is owed on the house in relation to its approximate value.
 If it seems high, it’s a good candidate because it indicates the seller might have trouble selling it for enough to satisfy the loan.